Do you want to quit your job? Are you hoping to land your dream job without using job search sites?

 One day he decided to get with me and another friend to help him figure out how he can kill his credit card debt.
 Half the battle with becoming debt free is realizing that you need to make some changes.

 He was able to get out of debt by sacrificing his summer by working two jobs until he paid of his credit card debt and saved up enough money to survive when he quit his current job and explored other options.
 He also had to create systems to prevent himself from spending any more money on stuff that he didn’t need.
 It wasn’t easy to say the least.
 He had to miss out on many parties and good times.

 The good news is that he was able to quit his job by the end of summer and be in a position where an employer/old friend found him on Facebook.

-What are the key lessons from this story?
+What are the key lessons about finding work without using job search sites from this story?

 As I love to do often, let’s finish off with a quote from Warren Buffett: